aycaikaya/file-storage-api/README.md

+file-storage-api
-File Storage API
+File Storage API for Java Developer Challenge

 Overview

-This Spring Boot project implements a File Storage and Listing API, providing a secure and efficient way to store, manage, and retrieve files on a server.
+[This Spring Boot project implements a File Storage and Listing API, providing a secure and efficient way to store, manage, and retrieve files on a server.
 It offers the following key features:

 File Storage: The API allows users to upload files to the server via a REST endpoint.
 The file name, extension, and size are obtained through the API and stored on the server's file system.